ravigajul/NodeJsForMe/README.md

 ```
 Now on navigating to localhost:3000/help.html will display the help html in the public folder and about.html will show the content in above.html.
 No Routes need to be added like app.get('/help') or app.get('/about')

-## referencing a style sheet in head tag of html page
+## Referencing a style sheet in head tag of html page
 ```html
 <link rel="stylesheet" href="./css/styles.css">
 ```